acl-org/acl-2023/README.md

-# EMNLP 2022 official website
+# ACL 2023 Official Website

-This is the code for the official website for the 2022 Conference on Empirical Methods in Natural Language Processing (EMNLP 2022), based on the code for [NAACL-HLT 2021](https://github.com/naacl-org/naacl-2021-website/), the following is the configuration details.
+This is the code for the official website for the The 61st Annual Meeting of the Association for Computational Linguistics (ACL 2023), based on the code for [EMNLP 2022](https://github.com/acl-org/emnlp-2022), the following is the configuration details.

 It's currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).